ricardoboss/php-seq/README.md

 ```

 Note that you still need to validate the event yourself if you create it that way.
-You can check the requirements from Seq here: [Refined properties](https://docs.datalust.co/docs/posting-raw-events#reified-properties)
+You can check the requirements from Seq here: [Reified properties](https://docs.datalust.co/docs/posting-raw-events#reified-properties)

 Escaping of user properties using `@` is done automatically when encoding the event to JSON.